prabhakaranm-droid/prabhakaranm-droid.github.io/README.md

 ## About Me
 I am an Assistant Professor at JAIN (Deemed-to-be University), Bengaluru, specializing in Artificial Intelligence and Machine Learning.
 My research focuses on medical image analysis, deep learning-based diagnostic systems, computer vision, and interdisciplinary AI applications.
 I am actively involved in funded research projects, MOOC development, and mentoring undergraduate and postgraduate research.
-I am actively involved in ICSSR funded research project of worth (1-Cr), MOOC development, and interdisciplinary collaborations integrating AI with healthcare, agriculture, and social sciences.
+I am actively involved in ICSSR funded research project of worth (1-Cr)- as project director, MOOC development, and interdisciplinary collaborations integrating AI with healthcare, agriculture, and social sciences.

 ---